Trade Microsoft Stock

 - Leverage up to:

-- With leveraged trading you can capitalise from movements in the price of Microsoft shares without having to pay the full price of purchasing shares.
+- With leveraged trading you can capitalise from movements in the price of Microsoft stocks without having to pay the full price of purchasing stocks.

 - You can short sell Microsoft stock and earn positive returns even when the stock price is moving down.